huggingface/tokenizers/tokenizers/bitcanon/mask_splitter_spec.md

-# bitsplit — mask splitter spec
+# bitcanon — mask splitter spec

 A Rust library for **pre-tokenizer splitting as a bitstream program**.
 Not a general regex engine: it covers exactly what `tokenizers` needs — the GPT-family regexes, the class-run family, and